-CISM Certification: Overview and Career Path [Updated 2019]
+CISM certification: Overview and career path [Updated 2022]

-With an increase in information security professional certifications and institutions offering them, it can be daunting to identify the right certification without adequate information.
-We will offer an overview of the CISM certification, answering various questions that candidates might have right before taking the exam about getting accredited and the career paths associated with it.
+Information security professional certifications and the institutions offering them are increasing, so it can be daunting to identify which certification is right for you.
+On June 1, 2022, ISACA released the new CISM exam.
+We’ll present an overview of the CISM certification, answering questions you might have before taking the exam about getting accredited and associated career paths.

-At the end of this post, it will be apparent why the CISM certification is the globally accepted standard of achievement and success in this area.
+By the end of this article, you’ll know why the CISM certification is the globally accepted standard for achievement and success in IT security managerial skills.

-The certification is intended for professionals who specifically want to focus on the managerial aspect of information security, without necessarily diving into the complicated inner workings of different information security concepts.
+The certification is for professionals who want to concentrate on the managerial aspect of information security without necessarily diving into the complicated inner workings of various information security concepts.

-CISM-accredited professionals are mostly tasked with overseeing the information security of organizations, which involves designing and developing working information security practices and policies.
+CISM-accredited professionals are primarily responsible for overseeing the information security of organizations, which involves designing and developing working information security practices and policies.

 Once accredited, a candidate can demonstrate an understanding of the relationship between an information security program and broader business goals and objectives.

-The CISM certification is targeted at candidates who are tasked with or are aspiring toward management of the information security of organizations or industries.
+The CISM certification is meant for candidates who are tasked with or are aspiring to manage information security for organizations or industries.

 Such organizations often require individuals who understand:

-- Policy making in order to ensure that effective information security policies are established.
+- Policy making to ensure that effective information security policies are established.

-- Factors that are necessary to lower and manage risks and optimize resources and at the same time establish trust and reputation.
+- Factors that lower and manage risks, optimize resources and establish trust and reputation.

-- How to guarantee assurance on critical decisions that are to be made concerning security of the organization.
+- How to guarantee assurance on critical decisions concerning the security of the organization.

 - How to perform efficient and effective risk management.

-In order to attain eligibility for the certification, candidates need to satisfy a couple of requirements as outlined below.
-The candidates must:
+To attain eligibility for the certification, you need to satisfy a couple of CISM requirements.
+You must:

-- Register, sit and pass a 200-question examination.
-This is a requirement aimed at determining the knowledge and skill set of candidates.
-Candidates must be familiar with computer networks and some basics of computer security.
+- Pass an examination containing 150 multiple-choice questions.
+This determines the knowledge and skill set of candidates, who must be familiar with computer networks and some computer security basics.

 - Show evidence of previous work experience.
-Candidates need to have five years of previous professional work experience in information security, with three years as a security manager in at least three of the four main training areas.
-Eligibility is only valid when the reported experience is current, being within ten years from the application, or five years from passing the exam.
+Candidates need five years of professional work experience in information security, including three years as a security manager in at least three of the four main training areas.
+Eligibility is valid only when the reported experience is within ten years from the application or five years from passing the exam.

 - Proceed with and complete the rest of the application.
-After completing the above requirements, it is important that candidates remember that the completion of the rest of the application is necessary for eligibility.
+After completing the above requirements, candidates must complete the rest of the application to be eligible for certification.

-There are other certifications that can be considered as alternatives to the CISM that also offer managerial skills.
+Other certifications offering managerial skills can be considered alternatives to the CISM.
 These include:

 - CISSP-Certified Information Systems Security Professional: